 No. You may call the counseling center at any time to schedule an appointment.
 Your professors, RA, area director, or other faculty or staff members may recommend you make an appointment based on their interactions with you; but you do not require a referral.

 Can anyone make me go to counseling?

-Counseling is totally voluntary, except in cases in which it is deemed necessary as part of a disciplinary action.
+Counseling is totally voluntary, except in cases in which it is deemed necessary as part of disciplinary action.

 How do I schedule an appointment?

 Simply call the counseling office at 252-399-6586, email email@example.com, or visit https://bartoncounselingcenter.clientsecure.me/.
 All counseling services are by appointment only.
 Walk-in visits are not available at this time.

 Will my friends and family know I’m talking to the counselor?